Setting Up Online Card Payments

 Countries Stripe Is In

-Stripe as a company is in 25 countries (2 by invite) as at August 2018.
+Stripe as a company is in 23 countries (plus 9 by invite) as at March 2019.
 You can find more information on these here.

 Error Messages at Checkout